Protect your home and family with home security

 3. If the alarm is not deactivated, the security system sends a message to the monitoring company over telephone lines or by a wireless device.

 4. The monitoring company receives the message and verifies the alarm, generally by placing a call to the home or homeowner's mobile phone.
-If they do not receive the proper passcode or do not receive an answer, the company calls the police.
+If they do not receive an answer or the proper passcode, the company calls the police.

 5. The police respond.